robOcity/pipelines_with_airflow/README.md

 Running Airflow locally is simplist using Docker.
 The reason being without a full fledged database running (e.g., PostgreSQL) a local Python install is limited to running all tasks sequentially.

+Airflow's PostgresOperator can run sql scripts.
+The trick to getting it working was putting the scripts -- that must have a in `.sql` like `create_tables.sql` -- to be in the same directory as the DAG that calls them.
+In this repository, that is `airflow/dags`.

 Taking a snapshot of your Redshift cluster enables the cluster to be restored to its state at the time of the backup.
 This is useful during development and testing.
 When you do the Postgres connection remains the same, but:

 * You need to reset the IAM role once the cluster is up and running.